jradavenport/TwitterBotCourse/README.md

 # TwitterBotCourse

-A University course on "How to Build a Twitter Bot", where we discuss using the Twitter API, scheduling and automation, basic human computer interaction concepts, and the ethics of online bots.
+A 10-week University course on "How to Build a Twitter Bot", where we discuss creative online engagement, using the Twitter API, scheduling and automation, basic human computer interaction concepts, and the ethics of online bots.

 **For more information, please see the [Syllabus](Syllabus.md).**